julien-arino/math-4370-7370/SLIDES/MATH-4370-7370-slides-intro-to-R.md

 `is.type` functions (e.g., `is.numeric`, `is.character`, `is.matrix`, `is.list`) allow to check the type of an object, `as.type` functions (e.g., `as.numeric`, `as.character`, `as.matrix`, `as.list`) allow to convert an object to a given type

 The result of data typing can be weird, so it may take a few tries to get things right

 ---

-# <!--fit-->Important difference between matrices and data frames

-- Matrices have all entries of the same type, data frames do not
-- This leads to quite a lot of frustration, e.g., when you want to make a matrix out of a data frame or if you want to add a column to a matrix with a different entry type and forget about this difference...

----